 Distributed electricity Generation with LNG

 This blog post was written a long time ago and it was sort of sitting on my computer all this time.
-And as I was asked how LNG actually works for a small flare to LNG to power project, I undug it, dusted it off and here we go.
+As I was asked how LNG works for a small flare to LNG to power project, I undug it, dusted it off and here we go.
 That’s one for the cool ones.

 LNG is often touted to be a rich man’s fuel because it is often seen as being expensive.
 The reason for this is a supply chain that is more complex than the comparative supply chain for diesel or other distillate fuels.